In-plane magnetic response and Maki parameter of alternating-twist multilayers: In-plane magnetic response

-Because of the kinematic constraints arising from the large mismatch between the Fermi velocities of the effective TBG and the decoupled SLG bands, this contribution, $\sigma^1_c$, is expected to be negligibly small.
-In the same work \cite{Margetis24}, it was analytically shown that $\sigma^1_c$ is in fact comparable to, or smaller than, the corresponding atomistic (lattice) effect in SLG.
+Because of the kinematic constraints arising from the large mismatch between the Fermi velocities of the effective TBG and the decoupled SLG bands, the contribution $\sigma_c$ is expected to be negligibly small.
+It was shown in Ref.~\cite{Margetis24} that $\sigma_c$ is at most comparable to the corresponding atomistic (lattice) contribution in SLG.